jacquesdurden/yawtb/README.md

 ## Warnings

-This is the version 0.1.0 of the YAWtb, the initial release.
-It is still an unstable version and a lot of work has to be done especially on the documentation (use YAWtb at your own, rather limited, risk).
+This repository contains the version 0.1.1 of the YAWtb.
+It was still an unstable version and a lot of work had to be done especially on the documentation (use YAWtb at your own, rather limited, risk).
-Any comments are welcome on our mailing lists (see the YAWtb website)

 ### Requirements

-The YAWtb works for Matlab versions greater than 5 and was developped onto the 6th.
+The YAWtb worked for Matlab versions greater than 5 and was developped onto the 6th.
+It's not sure that this toolbox still works with recent version of Matlab.
-If you have some bugs, all emails are welcome at <yawtb-devel@lists.sourceforge.net>.
-See the YAWtb homepage (http://www.fyma.ucl.ac.be/projects/yawtb) if you desire more information about this mailing list.

 ### Installation